What is AliExpress?

 - Protect your AliExpress account.
 Proper cyber hygiene is just as important on AliExpress as it is on other platforms.
 For example, a strong and unique password can help protect your account and credit card data from hacker attacks and identity theft.

 - Try to understand how scams work.
 While you can take specific actions to protect yourself from a potential AliExpress data breach, you can also read up on research about how stolen credit cards are used and find the best preventive measures you can take.

 Is your privacy safe with AliExpress?

 Online shopping involves sharing important personal information such as your name, address, phone number, and payment details.
-AliExpress, like other marketplaces, does gather data from its users.
+AliExpress, like other marketplaces such as Temu, does gather data from its users.
 The question is, what does it do with it?

 Unfortunately, sharing user data is standard practice for online shops.
 AliExpress also shares your data with various parties like sellers, logistics partners, other companies in the Alibaba Group, and even companies that assess credit risk.
 And just like its competitors from the West, AliExpress shares your data with third-party advertisers and marketing partners.
 So you’re likely to be targeted with ads and promotions across the web.

 Get the latest news and tips from NordVPN.